-So I’ve decided to create a post series dedicated to the little things which make our lives happier and complete (and by all means, it won’t be the only one on this topic!).
+So I’ve decided to create a post series dedicated to the little things which make our lives happier and complete.

 You know the phrase, money doesn’t buy happiness.

 It’s made for a reason!

 (Well, technically, whatever you do if you’re using some tangible un-reusable item could be considered as having an expense of some sort.
 But let’s not be meticulous.
 The ideas in here are doable either for free or for almost next to nothing. 🙂 )